DMF definition

 DMF means a Drug Master File filed with the FDA, EMA, MHLW or another foreign equivalent.

-DMF means a drug master file filed with the FDA or the EMEA which includes information relating to the facilities, processes, or articles used in manufacturing, processing, packaging, and storing of the API, or any equivalent filing in any jurisdiction outside the United States or Europe.
+DMF means a drug master file filed with the FDA which includes the information relating to the manufacture of the API.

 DMF means a version of the United States Social Security Administration’s Death Master File or any other database or service that is at least as comprehensive as the United States Social Security Administration’s Death Master File for determining that a person has reportedly died.
 The Death Master File must include at least one full version of the file and may include update files.